awsdocs/aws-greengrass-developer-guide/doc_source/config-dev-subs.md

 1. On the group configuration page, from the **Actions** menu, choose **Deploy** to deploy the updated group configuration to your AWS Greengrass core device\.
 ![\[Screenshot of the Deployments page with Deploy highlighted under the Actions menu.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-081.png)

+   For help troubleshooting any issues that you encounter, see [Troubleshooting AWS Greengrass Applications](gg-troubleshooting.md)\.